 This journal does not have article processing charges (APCs) nor article submission charges.

-GJFS’ Editorial board is made of memebers of the Graduate Association for Food Studies.
-For more information, or to contact the board, please see its homepage: https://gradfoodstudies.org/student-board/
+GJFS’ Editorial board is made of members of the Graduate Association for Food Studies.
+For more information, or to contact the student board, please see the student board page: https://gradfoodstudies.org/student-board/ Or for more information about the faculty board, see the faculty board page: https://gradfoodstudies.org/faculty-board/